mikkorepolainen/mikkorepolainen.github.io/documents/_posts/2015-10-07-virtualization-with-kvm.md

 > to interact with the operating system console (display, keyboard, mouse).
 > The most straightforward way to accomplish this is to have an X session on the host (either physically
 > or remotely).
-> Guest installation in a headless environment may be a little bit trickier.
+> Guest installation in a headless environment requires a little bit more effort.
 {: .note }

 **With qemu-img**